thesadru/disnake/docs/ext/commands/cogs.rst

 This binds the cog to the bot, adding all commands and listeners to the bot automatically.

-Note that we reference the cog by name, which we can override through :ref:`ext_commands_cogs_meta_options`.
-So if we ever want to remove the cog eventually, we would have to do the following.
+Note that we reference the cog by name, which we can override throgh :ref:`ext_commands_cogs_meta_options`.
+So if we ever want to remove the cog eventually, we wold have to do the following.

 .. code-block:: python3